 Matthew J. Holmes cut his teeth on advertising for his wife, Lori Holmes, books.
 He's put together this online course to teach people how to advertise their books and continually updates course content as systems change and as he learns new tricks.
 He also has a Facebook group which creates a community for people taking the course.

-Here is some software I use in creating, producing, marketing and selling my books.
+Here are some software and services I use in creating, producing, marketing and selling my books.

 Amazon KDP - the platform I publish my books through